Creating optimized and reusable SVG applications

 Conditions for reusability of an SVG application

-• Be full autonomous, that is to say not have dependencies with files other than its SVG document
+- Be full autonomous, that is to say not have dependencies with files other than its SVG document

-• The content of the SVG document (JS code, CSS class and element IDs) must not conflict with the code of the inserting website
+and therefore embed its CSS styles and its javascript code - The content of the SVG document (JS code, CSS class and element IDs) must not conflict with the code of the inserting website

 For this, the deployment mode on client WEB sites via an embed tag is preferred.

 Otherwise, for direct insertion of the SVG document into the client site's HTML, the document must have a specific namespace for its javascript code, CSS classes, and element IDs.
-This mode is therefore too restrictive for an industrial deployment of the application.
+This mode is therefore too restrictive for an industrial deployment of the application. - The dimensions of the SVG document (width, height) must be set to 100% to cover the application insertion area in the client site.

-• Be compatible with desktop and touch devices
+- Be compatible with desktop and touch devices

 for user interactions to manage both mouse and touch events